afzalch/DS-Algorithms/README.md

    * Remove: `O(log(n))`

 <img src="/images/BST.png?raw=true" alt="Binary Search Tree" width="400" height="500">

+### AVL Tree
+* Resolves the issue of trees being unbalanced with huge difference in size of subtrees
+* Height of a node - length of longest path from the node to a leaf
+* Requires heights of left and right children of every node to differ by at most of 1
+Insertions:
+1) Regular BST Insertions
+2) Fix AVL property

 ### Trie
 * A trie, sometimes called a radix or prefix tree, is a kind of search tree that is used to store a dynamic set or associative